 If you do publish something or share someone else’s link that may be of interest to people beyond your connections, post it to selected groups with a question or comment about why they should read it.

-So have a look at what you’re doing/not doing and do more of whatever gets you results and then see if that helps.
+Have a look at what you’re doing/not doing and do more of whatever gets you results and then evaluate to see if that helps.
 Sometimes I am lazy online (out of town and/or busy) and it shows in my results.
 It’s better to spend 5 minutes a day doing things on LI than an hour once a week.

 Don’t leave your LinkedIn profile parked (unused) in your driveway